With piquant tandoori starters and flavour-rich fiery curries, Charcoals Café heats up the historic heart of Glasgow.

 - Provides: Vegetarian options (at least ¼ main courses), Halal options, Children's portions, Children's high chairs, Wheelchair access, Pre-theatre menu, Outdoor tables, Free wi-fi

-- Music on stereo: Romantic music
+- Music on stereo: Radio news and weather!

 - Capacity: 48